jazzlyj/procedures/k8s/kubernetes.md

 ```

 # Input Params
-* Copy and past all env vars into the command line from the file: kubeadmExportParams
+* Copy and paste all env vars into the command line from the file: k8sShellParams.sh
   * Example here:
 ```
 # export addresses and other vars